Apply Now

 The three programmes are:

-• PYP – Primary Years Programme for 3-12 years old (Kindergarten to Class 5)
+• PYP: Primary Years Programme for 3–12 Years Old (Kindergarten to Class 5).

-• MYP – Middle Years Programme for 11-16 years old (Class 6 to Class 10)
+• MYP: Middle Years Programme for 11–16 year olds (Class 6 to Class 10).

-• DP – Diploma Programme for 16-19 years old (Class 11 and Class 12)
+• DP: Diploma Programme for 16–19 years old (Class 11 and Class 12).

-Against all myths…this statement is true.
-IB Diploma Programme is officially accepted by all universities and colleges of India.
-The Association of Indian Universities (AIU) has given IB Diploma equal status as the Plus Two (10+2) Class of all other boards prevailing in India.
+Against all myths, this statement is true.
+The IB Diploma Programme is officially accepted by all universities and colleges in India.
+The Association of Indian Universities (AIU) has given the IB Diploma equal status as the Plus Two (10+2) class of all other boards prevailing in India.

-The following table is used by most of the universities in India to convert the IB Score into percentages:
+The following table is used by most of the universities in India to convert the IB score into percentages:

-IB – Grade Indian Equivalent
+IB: Grade Indian Equivalent

 7 96-100